 We also hired a number of our staff directly out of the hospitality industry from some of the top names out there: Ritz Carlton, Auberge.
 So our team is able to provide top-notch service, concierge, and great experiences for our investors as they stay at our properties.

 Sure, I’ll give you an example.
-We acquired a property in Rosemary Beach, Florida earlier this year.
+We acquired a property in Seacrest Beach, Florida earlier this year.
 This was an opportunistic investment where we did a 9-day close all cash in exchange for a $200,000 price concession.

 The seller was in a situation where they needed to sell to complete a 1031 exchange that they were about to lose.
 And we were able to come to a deal that made sense for both sides.
 That’s an amazing property with the views of the Golf and 100 steps to the beach.
 If you have ever been there, the white sand beaches are absolutely gorgeous and the water is crystal clear.